kubeflow/website/content/docs/multi-tenancy/overview.md

 +++
-title = "Multi-user Isolation" description = "Isolation of user-created resources for convenience and organization" weight = 50
+title = "Introduction to Multi-user Isolation" description = "Isolation of user-created resources for convenience and organization" weight = 10
 +++

 {{% stable-status %}}